chtrembl/azure-cloud/petstore/README.md

 - CI/CD into Azure App Service & Azure Kubernetes Service using Azure DevOps Pipelines and GitHub Actions

-- N-Tiered Architecture using Pet Store Application deployed to App Services and Pet Store Service deployed to Azure Kubernetes Service
+- N-Tiered Architecture using Pet Store Application deployed to App Services and Pet Store Services deployed to Azure Kubernetes Service

 - N-Tiered Correlated Telemetry between the layers, allowing for Full End to End Reporting using KQL within Azure Application Insights

 - Authentication of Pet Store Application users via Azure B2C

-- API Management in front of Pet Store Service, ensuring Pet Store Application is subscribed to and requests are made within rate/quota limits
+- API Management in front of Pet Store Services, ensuring Pet Store Application is subscribed to and requests are made within rate/quota limits

-- Azure Key Vault to store sensitive keys

 - Blue/Green Deployments to Pet Store Application via Deployment Slots

 - Functional Spring Boot code showcasing the Azure SDK's for integrating with these services

-- Azure Serverless
+- Azure Serverless (Logic Apps and Function Apps)

 - Azure Power Apps

+- Azure Service Bus

 ## This is not official Microsoft documentation but rather an opinionated approach/guidance